-The question of how to build shoulders is not the most difficult – this muscle group responds well to regular loads, is involved in a number of exercises for other muscles and has a wide “range” of exercises for accented training.
+The question of how to build shoulders is not the most difficult – this muscle group responds well to regular loads, is involved in several exercises for other muscles, and has a wide “range” of exercises for accented training.
 For this reason, a similar question usually does not cause problems even for beginners.
 The most important thing is to make the right training complex and master the safe technique of movement – in this case, the shoulders will “respond” very quickly with quality growth.

 How to build shoulders

 “Iron” sport requires mastering not only the technique of exercises –to understand the mechanics and principle of each movement, but you also need to at least in general terms understand how our muscles are structured and work.

 The muscles of the shoulder girdle are called the deltoid.
 Their value is extremely great – because it is the shoulder joint that is the most mobile and at the same time the most fragile, and therefore the issue of building up powerful muscles around it helps not only build a beautiful body but also protect the shoulder from injuries.

 The muscle group is divided into three sections, called by the location around the joint: